 Make sure that you are eating sweet potato leaves and NOT potato leaves in the nightshade family that contain solanine, which is toxic to humans.
 Just get your yam or sweet potato leaves at a reputable Asian grocery store, and you’ll be just fine.
 Check out Judy’s recipe for stir fried yam leaves (di gua miao)!

-AA Choy is the leafy portion of celtuce or wo shun and is a common leafy green vegetable that is very popular in both Taiwan and China.
-Wo shun is the large edible stem portion of the plant when it matures and is usually sliced like a bamboo shoot and used in authentic pork with garlic sauce.
-AA choy is a refreshing leafy green that tastes a lot like romaine lettuce (not quite as crunchy) and is usually stir fried with fresh chopped garlic or blanched and served with an oyster sauce topping (similar to yu choy sum).
+AA Choy is the leafy portion of celtuce or wo sun, and is a common leafy green vegetable that is very popular in both Taiwan and China.
+Wo sun is the large edible stem portion of the plant when it matures.
+It is usually sliced like a bamboo shoot and stir-fried.
+AA choy is a refreshing leafy green that tastes a lot like romaine lettuce (not quite as crunchy) and is usually stir-fried with fresh chopped garlic or blanched and served with an oyster sauce topping (similar to yu choy sum).
 You may also see a similar vegetable (many of these are from the same lettuce family) referred to as you mai cai or 油麦菜 in Mandarin.

 Taiwanese Spinach – Táiwān bō cài (台湾菠菜)